mikkohei13/Lastuja/gps-havistin/readme.md

 - Fetch
     - Save datetime into db
 - Send
-    - Show files
     - Show info about files
+    - Fix filename/fileid issue
-    - Have a route to send the data
+    - Use fileid or filename from URL to send the file
-    - Display results, save id to the database
+    - Display results of sending the file, save id to the database
     - Show link to vihko with the files
 - Use person token via cookie?
 - Make this one system, with shared node_modules.
 Keep fetch and send in their own subfolders, and create new folder for shared code, e.g. db models